 PART TROUBLESHOOTING: If you feel a part is malfunctioning and needs to be replaced, we will do so with the following guidelines: 1) Troubleshooting is provided for 90 days after shipping date, 2) Send part to us, we will test and if part if found defective, we will give you a credit for future parts purchase at the lowest shipping rate (Fedex) to us.
 If part is not found defective, you will be invoiced for actual shipping costs incurred by us.

 PRODUCT RETURN POLICY: Most products can be returned for credit within 30 days of shipping.
 All returns must be as new for maximum credit and free of modification and scratches.
-A 15% restocking charge will apply to any used returned components in good condition.
+A 15% restocking charge will apply to any returned parts except for failure.
 All returns shipping must be prepaid.
 If you paid using paypal, we will deduct the transaction costs from any refund.